Skip to main content

 terminal

-• Install all dependencies, devDependencies, and optionalDependencies.
-Bun will install peerDependencies by default.
+• Installs all dependencies, devDependencies, and optionalDependencies.
+Bun installs peerDependencies by default.

-• Write a bun.lock lockfile to the project root.
+• Writes a bun.lock lockfile to the project root.

 Logging